 WORKSHOPS AND CLASSES

 Affordable housing on Metrolist includes properties with restrictions on the income and assets you can earn and hold to rent or buy them.
 For example:

-- Many of these properties on the Affordable Property Table are restricted to households earning between 30-60% of the area median income (AMI), and
+- Many of these properties are restricted to households earning between 30-60% of the area median income (AMI).

-- Many of the lottery and re-sale opportunities are restricted to households earning between 70-100% of the AMI.
+- Many of the re-sale opportunities are restricted to households earning between 70-100% of the AMI.

 These programs and opportunities may place limits on the value of assets you can hold.

 Metrolist also uses affordable housing as a relative term.
 This means that aside from income-restricted properties, we include private market listings where rent is more affordable.

 These properties do not have an income or asset requirement, but may require a credit or background check, or both.